KuochengWang/incubator-tephra/README.md

   cd incubator-tephra
   mvn clean package -fn

   if want to build with Ekstazi: mvn ekstazi:ekstazi -fn

+  if you want build with STARTS: mvn starts:starts -fn
 ```
-if want to build with Starts:
-  mvn starts:starts -fn